 (b) Deduction and Withholding.
 Notwithstanding anything to the contrary contained in the Transaction Documents, the Trustee shall be entitled, to the extent it is required to do so by law, to deduct or withhold income or other similar taxes imposed by the United States of America on the Yield Amount, fees and Base Amount of the Certificates and any other amounts payable under the Transaction Documents (without the payment of increased amounts to such Purchaser pursuant to Section 6.02(a) above), other than payments to a Purchaser (i) that is a domestic corporation (as such term is defined in Section 7701 of the Code) for Federal income tax purposes or (ii) that has timely filed with the Administrative Agent (who shall then promptly forward the same to the Trustee) the Prescribed Forms for the applicable year to the extent deduction or withholding of such taxes is not required as a result of the filing of such Prescribed Forms.
-If the shall so deduct or withhold any such taxes, the shall provide a statement to the Administrative Agent and such Purchaser, setting forth the amount of such taxes so deducted or withheld, the applicable rate and any other information or documentation which such Purchaser may reasonably request for assisting such Purchaser to obtain any allowable credits or deductions for the taxes so deducted or withheld in the jurisdiction or jurisdictions in which such Purchaser is subject to taxes.
+If the Trustee Trust shall so deduct or withhold any such taxes, the Trustee Trust shall provide a statement to the Administrative Agent and such Purchaser, setting forth the amount of such taxes so deducted or withheld, the applicable rate and any other information or documentation which such Purchaser may reasonably request for assisting such Purchaser to obtain any allowable credits or deductions for the taxes so deducted or withheld in the jurisdiction or jurisdictions in which such Purchaser is subject to taxes.

 (c) Tax Indemnity.
-The will, to the fullest extent permitted by law, indemnify each Purchaser, for the full amount of any Covered Taxes paid by such Purchaser and any liability (including penalties, interest and expenses) arising therefrom or with respect thereto, except as a result of the gross negligence or willful misconduct of such Purchaser, whether or not such Covered Taxes were correctly or legally asserted.
+The Trustee Trust will, to the fullest extent permitted by law, indemnify each Purchaser, for the full amount of any Covered Taxes paid by such Purchaser and any liability (including penalties, interest and expenses) arising therefrom or with respect thereto, except as a result of the gross negligence or willful misconduct of such Purchaser, whether or not such Covered Taxes were correctly or legally asserted.
 The amounts owing under this indemnification shall be paid within 30 days from the date such Purchaser makes written demand therefor.

 (d) Refunds.
-If any Purchaser ever receives any refund, credit or deduction from any taxing authority (whether before or after the Termination Date) to which such Purchaser would not be entitled but for the payment (or indemnification) by the of Covered Taxes as required by this Section 6.02 (it being understood that the decision as to whether or not to claim, and if claimed, as to the amount of any such refund, credit or deduction shall be made by such Purchaser in its sole discretion), such Purchaser shall repay to the an amount with respect to such refund, credit or reduction equal to any net reduction in Taxes actually obtained by such Purchaser and determined by such Purchaser to be attributable to such refund, credit, or deduction.
+If any Purchaser ever receives any refund, credit or deduction from any taxing authority (whether before or after the Termination Date) to which such Purchaser would not be entitled but for the payment (or indemnification) by the Trustee Trust of Covered Taxes as required by this Section 6.02 (it being understood that the decision as to whether or not to claim, and if claimed, as to the amount of any such refund, credit or deduction shall be made by such Purchaser in its sole discretion), such Purchaser shall repay to the Trustee Trust an amount with respect to such refund, credit or reduction equal to any net reduction in Taxes actually obtained by such Purchaser and determined by such Purchaser to be attributable to such refund, credit, or deduction.